Please click below to sign in to your MyToyota account

 Pallet flow racking systems are also referred to as “gravity flow” racking systems.
 Pallet flow racking systems are best suited for the first-in, first-out (FIFO) inventory management methodology.
 When you load a pallet from the loading aisle and onto the lane rollers, gravity allows the pallet to roll to the front of the system.
 When the pallet is removed from the front of the racking system, the pallets behind roll to the front of the lane.
 Pallet flow racking allows for high-density storage while maintaining FIFO.
 Some pallet flow racking systems may hold up to 20 pallets deep in one lane, minimizing the number of aisles needed to store items while maintaining efficient inventory turnover.

-Push back racking systems is another high density storage option, with the ability to store up to six pallets deep on either side of an aisle.
+Push-back racking systems are another high-density storage option, with the ability to store up to six pallets deep on either side of an aisle.
 There are usually three carts stacked on top of each other.
-The first pallet is loaded from the front in a push back racking system and sits on the top cart.
+The first pallet is loaded from the front in a push-back racking system and sits on the top cart.
 When the second pallet is loaded, it pushes the top cart with the first pallet back.
-Push back racking gives you higher density storage than selective racking systems, while allowing you more selectivity with storing items than other types of racking, meaning you can store more SKUs.